dell/dellemc-openmanage-ansible-modules/README.md

  Galaxy as a collection.
 Please see [dellemc.openmanage](https://galaxy.ansible.com/dellemc/openmanage) for more information.
 The collection branch is available [here.](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections)

-## Docker image for OpenManage Ansible Modules
+## Build Docker image for OpenManage Ansible Modules
 Refer following [how-to guide](./docker/README.md) for detailed instructions on how to create and run containerized version of OpenManage Ansible Modules.